About

 FOOD & BEVERAGE

-Complimentary concessions are available prior to the performance and at intermission.
-Donations are always welcome and are credited to the Diana and Peter Marbury Scholarship Fund.
-Bringing outside food and beverage into the theater is prohibited.
+Concessions are available prior to the performance and at intermission.
+Proceeds are credited to the Diana and Peter Marbury Scholarship Fund.
+Additional donations always welcomed.
+Outside food and beverage is prohibited.

 LOST & FOUND